BAMeScience/TransportNoveltyDistance/README.md

 ## ⚡ Quick Start

 ### 1. Score a Generative Model
 Calculate the novelty score for a generated dataset (here: MatterGen) against a training baseline (here: MP20).
-All data for the quick start is downloadable via their respective download scripts in the scripts folder.

 ```python
 import pandas as pd